Anki101012/aws-vpc-infra-terraform/README.md

 # Terraform AWS VPC Infrastructure

-- This project demonstrates the provisioning of a custom AWS VPC architecture using Terraform.
-It includes public and private subnets, Internet Gateway, NAT Gateway, route tables, security groups, and EC2 instances to simulate a real-world bastion and private workload setup.
+- Provisioned a custom AWS VPC using Terraform with public and private subnets, Internet Gateway, NAT Gateway, route tables, security groups, and EC2 instances.
+Validated bastion-based SSH access to a private EC2 instance and confirmed outbound internet connectivity from the private subnet by installing Nginx through the NAT Gateway path.
 ---

 ## Architecture Overview